offmessage/blackpearl/README.rst

 things.
 In fact, the Python API also pegs the processor, largely because of its reliance on ``while True`` loops and lots of ``time.sleep()`` calls.

 **blackpearl** is capable of taking input from multiple inputs, processing that input and sending it to multiple outputs with the Rpi2 running at around 7% processor load.
 In other words, you could be playing with your Flotilla whilst also watching a movie.
 On a Raspberry Pi.

 Installation
 ============

 I assume that you are looking for something more than the *"pipe this URL through bash, while running as root"*.
 I know that those types of instructions are easy to follow, but they are dangerous.
 We are pirates.
 We only take calculated risks.
+That's how we've evaded capture and kept all our treasure.

 Add the ``pi`` (or your preferred user) to the ``dialout`` group